michj3/dinesafe-toronto/README.md

 ## Statement on LLM usage

-Aspects of the code and understanding the model were written with the help of the , ChatGPT-4.
+Aspects of the code and understanding the model were written with the help of ChatGPT-4.
 Tthe entire chat history is available in `other/llm_usage`